top of page

 ROASTED CURRIED FENNEL, or: Fennel haters, prepare to be converted!

-ROASTED CURRIED FENNEL: Roasted fennel slices on a grey-blue baking sheet, golden-brown with herbs.
+Roasted fennel slices on a grey-blue lined baking sheet, golden-brown with herbs.
 Stray fennel pieces scattered around, creating a rustic look.

-I try to incorporate a variety of seasonal, plant-based dishes into our diet, especially during the week.
-One way to keep things interesting, is by simply changing the flavour profile, and that works particularly well with fennel.
+I try to incorporate a variety of seasonal, plant-based meals into our weekly diet.
+One way to keep them exciting is by changing their flavor profile, which works especially well with fennel.

-Fennel has a dinstinct anise flavour, and I guess you either like it of hate it.
-I used to hate it, but since making it this way for the first time many years ago, I have really warmed up to it.
+Fennel can have a pronounced anise flavour, and I guess you either like it or hate it.
+I used to hate it, but after preparing it this way for the first time many years ago, I have grown to like it.

-The dish requires just one ingredient and a few pantry spices, making it incredibly easy and quick to prepare.
-It's both flavourful and interesting, making it a perfect way to enjoy seasonal produce with a unique taste, as well as bringing vibrant colours into the grey winter months.
+The dish needs only one ingredient along with some pantry spices, and it's also incredibly simple and fast to prepare.
+It's both flavourful and interesting, making it an ideal way to enjoy seasonal produce with a unique taste, while also adding vibrant colours to the gray winter months.

-An easy tray roast, it involves minimal effort: the fennel is cleaned and sliced, sprinkled with the spices, and roasted in the oven for 20 minutes until it is tender, browned and vibrant.
+This simple tray roast requires little effort: the fennel is cleaned and sliced, sprinkled with spices, and roasted in the oven for 20 minutes until tender and browned.

 Sliced fennel coated with red and yellow spices on parchment paper.
 Fresh green fennel fronds scattered around.
 Vibrant and aromatic.

-I adore the natural shapes and colours of food, and to me, those fennel slices are so beautiful, looking like a painting with their colourful, flower-like shape, making them a highlight on any dining table.
+I love the natural shapes and colours of food.
+Those fennel slices, with their beautiful, flower-like shape, look like a painting to me, making them stand out on any dining table.

-We very much eat with our eyes, so I often just place the whole tray, family-style, in the centre of the table.
-This also helps to keep the fennel hot and crunchy.
-In case you transfer it to a serving plate, make sure to use a large one, as stacking the fennel slices will most likely make them sweaty.
+We do eat also with our eyes, so I usually set the entire tray in the center of the table, family-style.
+This also keeps the fennel hot and crisp.
+If you prefer to transfer it to a serving dish, ensure it's large enough, as piling the fennel slices might make them soggy, especially if you don't serve them immediately.

 Golden roasted fennel slices on a baking tray with brown edges, creating a warm and appetizing look.